 Expectations, list your expectations of your team members.
 Make sure to clearly define what will be expected from them in their position on the team.
 It is frustrating to have a job without a job description so make sure that for your team members know their job description.
 If their ministry is to simply sit with students during youth group make sure they understand to sit “with” the students.
 Give them clear guidelines on dealing with disruptive students.

 Training, most of us receive the bulk of our training in youth ministry while on the job often the same goes with our youth ministry team members.
 Taking the whole team to an annual conference would be great but for many this is not feasible.
 Look for opportunities for training within driving distance, one-day seminars.
 Buy books that your team members can check out and read.
 Use e-mail and send our team links to great youth ministry articles and then ask for the team to reply with their thoughts.
-Utilize team meetings and mix in 20 or 30 minutes of training.Graduation SALE: Discounted prices on Jesus-centered graduation gift sets until May 1.
-Plus, FREE standard shipping.
+Utilize team meetings and mix in 20 or 30 minutes of training.Graduation SPECIAL: FREE Shipping on Jesus-centered graduation gift sets until June 30.
 Prepare them for what's next!

 Reward, find some fun ways to express your thanks to your team.
 Get together and put away the agenda and have some fun together as a team.
 If ministry isn’t fun then ministers won’t last long in the ministry.
 If the youth ministry team is having a great time serving together it will be a magnet to others in the church.